 As with the Eastern tent caterpillar, removal of the web is the most reasonable method of control.
 If the tent can be reached, it is possible to either cut off the web or open it up and physically remove the caterpillars and destroy them by crushing or immersing them in an alcohol solution.
 Tents that are out of reach near the tops of taller trees can be left alone since any defoliation they cause will not affect the overall health of an established tree.

 Chemical measures generally are not needed, since the late season feeding really does no long term harm the to tree.
 If needed, chemicals should be applied as soon as the tents are evident since the insect is more susceptible when young.

-Refer to University of Illinois Extension publication "Pest Management for the Home Landscape" for a complete listing of chemical recommendations.
+Contact the Plant Clinic (630-719-2424 or firstname.lastname@example.org) for current recommendations.
 Use pesticides safely and wisely; read and follow label directions.The pesticide information presented in this publication is current with federal and state regulations.
 The user is responsible for determining that the intended use is consistent with the label of the product being used.
 The information given here is for educational purposes only.
 Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement made by The Morton Arboretum.